DataDog/kics/documentation/rules/k8s/psp_set_to_privileged.md

 ### Description

- Pods should not be allowed to request execution as privileged.
+ Pods should not be allowed to run with privileged execution.
+The PodSecurityPolicy resource's `spec.privileged` field should be set to false to prevent containers from gaining elevated host privileges.
+Allowing privileged containers grants broad host-level access and increases the risk of privilege escalation or host compromise.

 ## Compliant Code Examples